Nissan widens boardroom powers in wake of Ghosn scandal

-PARIS (BLOOMBERG) Nissan Motor Co took steps to tighten up its corporate governance, giving more powers to the board, after the arrest of former chairman Carlos Ghosn for alleged financial improprieties.
+PARIS • Nissan Motor took steps to tighten its corporate governance, giving more powers to the board, after the arrest of former chairman Carlos Ghosn for alleged financial improprieties.

 The carmaker said the decision on who decides compensation would remain in effect until a committee on improving governance hands down its proposals.
-Nissan also updated its corporate governance code last month to clarify its policy on cross-shareholdings, which has direct bearing on its partnership with French carmaker Renault SA.
+Nissan also updated its corporate governance code last month to clarify its policy on cross-shareholdings, which has direct bearing on its partnership with French carmaker Renault.

-The board "re-emphasised its commitment to its alliance partnership with Renault and Mitsubishi Motors," according to the statement.
-Renault's board will also meet on Thursday, Bloomberg News reported.
+The board "re-emphasised its commitment to its alliance partnership with Renault and Mitsubishi Motors", according to the statement.

+Ghosn held pivotal roles in Japan and France as chairman of Nissan and chief of Renault, as well as head of the alliance that binds together both carmakers.

 Ghosn has disputed the allegations, though prosecutors in Japan have doubled down, re-arresting the executive last month and bringing new accusations that range from hiding investment losses to misuse of company funds.

 In a court appearance on Tuesday, Ghosn said that he had been wrongly accused and unfairly detained, calling the allegations "meritless and unsubstantiated".
-The following day, he lost an appeal against his continuing detention, diminishing the prospects of an early release on bail.
-His detention is scheduled to end Friday, although prosecutors have the right to appeal to a court for an extension.
+The following day, he lost an appeal against his continuing detention, diminishing prospects of an early release on bail.

+Yesterday, Tokyo prosecutors filed two new charges of financial misconduct against Ghosn, so the car tycoon is unlikely to be leaving his jail cell soon.

 His arrest came after a months-long investigation by Nissan into his conduct, a probe that was kept from its French partner.
 If proven, each of Ghosn's alleged offences may carry a sentence of as much as 10 years, prosecutors have said.